 The Crazy Horse Memorial preserves and promotes the history, culture, and traditions of Native American people.

-Directions to Crazy Horse Memorial in South Dakota
+Trip to Crazy Horse Memorial in South Dakota – Directions

 Crazy Horse Memorial is in the Black Hills of southwestern South Dakota.
 Is only 17 miles southwest of Mount Rushmore National Memorial.
 From Rapid City is 38 miles.

 - If you drive from Deadwood, take highway 385.

 - From Rapid City, Custer, Hill City, Sturgis take highway 16.

 The entrance along US Highway 16/385 (the Crazy Horse Memorial Highway) is 9 miles south of Hill City, and 4 miles north of Custer.

 The Crazy Horse monument address is – 12151 Avenue of the Chiefs, Crazy Horse, SD 57730.